frasermarlow/singer-getting-started/README.md

 The second thing to tackle is this: the documentation ‘recommends’ using what are called ‘virtual environments’ for running each tap or target.
 A virtual environment ( or ‘_venv_’ for short) is a way of running individual programs in their own little bubble, calling on their own little subset of programs.
 So you might have a Tap that needs version 3.1 of a module, but the Target is asking for version 4.3.
 The virtual environment allows for them each to maintain their own set of preferences.

 In truth, using virtual environments is a requirement, not a nice to have.
 Things just will not work if you try to run everything in the same environment.
+To run Singer we need to use **virtual environments**.
+Let me explain what those are quickly.

+When a program runs in Python (or any other operating system) it calls on a bunch of other programs.
+Each one of these individual programs is individually managed and upgraded.
+So at one point in time, using a specific combination of these modules, a developer got the core program to work.

+But if any one of these modules is on a different version on your machine you will run into the dreaded dependency errors.
+To protect from that we create a virtual environment.
+All programs operating in that virtual environment will call on a specific set of versions for any required module.

+So for example, we might ask Singer to run the import Tap for Chargebee in one environment and push the data up to Google BigQuery using target-bigquery in a different environment.
 This makes things a bit more convoluted, but not at all unmanageable.
 You will get used to it quickly.
+It’s not as complicated as it sounds… bear with me.

-First, let’s get things up to date:
+So first, let’s get things up to date:

-When you install a new EC2 instance you are not necessarily getting the most recent version of things, so first let’s run an update.
+When you install a new EC2 instance you are not necessarily getting the most recent version of things, so let’s run an update.

 `$ sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`